askari0102/Final_Task-DevOps26-MuwahidunAsykari/6 - CI CD/README.md

 * **Test Stage**: Runs SonarQube analysis to ensure code quality and security.
 * **Build Stage**: Builds the Docker image and pushes it to the Private Registry.
-* **Deploy Stage**: Connects to the Staging server via SSH, pulls the new image, and restarts containers using Docker Compose.
+* **Deploy Stage**: Connects to the Staging server via SSH, pulls the new image, restarts containers using Docker Compose and removes dangling images to prevent disk space from being full.
 * **Verify Stage**: Verify Stage: Uses `wget --spider` to confirm the application is live.

 <img width="1919" height="605" alt="image" src="https://github.com/user-attachments/assets/1abddb57-c435-48ee-9f96-cb65cf5a1544" />